orianlevit/nexmo-developer/_use_cases/en/call-tracking.md

 Gain insight into the effectiveness of your customer communications by keeping track of the calls received by your Vonage numbers.
 By registering a different number for each of your marketing campaigns, you can see which one performs the best and use that information to improve your future marketing efforts.

-Today's example uses node.js and all the code is [available on GitHub](https://github.com/Nexmo/node-call-tracker), however the same approach could be used for any other technology stack as effectively.
+Today's example uses node.js and all the code is [available on GitHub](https://github.com/Nexmo/node-call-tracker), however the same approach could be used for any other technology stack.

 ## Prerequisites